skramm/homog2d/docs/homog2d_manual.md

 To enable its usage in your code, you need to do two things:
 * define the symbol `HOMOG2D_USE_SVG_IMPORT` before including `homog2d.hpp`
-* add the library to the compile line.
+* add the library to the build process.
 That can be done by adding this to the linking command-line:
 ```
 $(pkg-config --libs tinyxml2)